 Hey People, Please Stop Harassing the Seals in Sandy Hook Bay!

 Resting places for seals called "haul-out" sites are important places for these marine mammals.
 Harbor seals and other species of seals need to come out of the water almost daily to rest and warm up.
-Unlike other marine mammals, many species of seals cannot maintain their body temperature if they stay in cold water all the time owing to their smaller size and thinner blubber layer compared to whales.
+Unlike other marine mammals, many species of seals cannot maintain their body temperature if they stay in cold water all the time owing to their smaller size and thinner blubber layer compared to whales and dolphins.
 Studies have shown that seals can stay onshore resting for around 8 hours or more per day during fall and winter months.

 Without safe places for seals to haul-out to rest, reheat, and digest their food (particularly important since Harbor Seals usually swallow their food whole after being torn into chunks), they could get sick, exhausted, or stressed out.
-In addition, quite a few seals observed each winter are pregnant females that will be due to give birth next spring.
+In addition, quite a few seals observed each winter are pregnant females that will give birth next spring.
 They too are seeking safe places to rest and feed before returning up north to have their pups.

 While haul-out sites provide people with excellent locations to view wildlife, too many people will show up and get too close.
 This will often make harbor seals nervous, worried, and quickly dive away.
 Seals in general get very stressed if they feel surrounded or overwhelmed by potential predators.

 Harbor seals are normally shy and jittery animals.
 They will become alarmed, stressed, and swim away if many people and boats are nearby or if just one person tries to get too close, usually around 300 feet.
 Even a brief disruption can cause anxiety to a group of seals, since they will need to spend more time being alert and less time resting.